cms-opendata-workshop/workshop-lesson-objects/_episodes/02-store-object-info.md

 ## 4-vector access functions

-In `AOD2NanoAOD/src/AOD2NanoAOD.cc` the muon four-vector elements are accessed as shown below (line XX).
+In `AOD2NanoAOD/src/AOD2NanoAOD.cc` the muon four-vector elements are accessed as shown below.
 The values for each muon are stored into an array, which will become a branch in a ROOT TTree.

 ~~~